-First solo exhibition at Sorama Gallery in Harajuku, Tokyo.
+First solo show at Sorama Gallery in Harajuku, Tokyo.
 Titled simply SOLO, the show was formed by a retrospective to his las 3 years as a drawer.

 Group show at Castle Fitzjohns Gallery in New York City in a group show with other Fillin Global artists.

-New York Magazine, Monocle, Sony, Popeye Magazine, JR, Ginza Six, Fujifilm, Vanity Fair, De Volkskrant, El País Semanal, IDEO, Corriere della Sera, Isetan, Mandarin Oriental, Parco, Wako Ginza.
+Apple, Adobe, New York Magazine, Monocle, Sony, Popeye Magazine, JR East Japan Railway, Ginza Six, Fujifilm, Vanity Fair, De Volkskrant, El País Semanal, IDEO Japan, Corriere della Sera, Isetan, Mandarin Oriental, Parco, Wacom and Wako.

 Dead Beat Creative

 Tokyo Graphic Designers

 DOT Place Gallery

 Folk & Tales